DTJF/libpruio/src/doc/_4_examples.md

   frequency.
 The code demonstrates how to

   - prepare the other PRU (not running libpruio firmware)
+  - adapt PRU pinmuxing (GPIO output + further examples as comment)
   - load firmware in to the instruction ram
   - pass parameters to PRU firmware
   - start execution of firmware
   - get finished notification
   - re-start execution of firmware
-  - measure the output by \Proj CAP feature
+  - interact between \Proj and other firmware (CAP feature)

 \Item{Preparation}